ahmed1060/Product-Classification-and-Verification/README.md

 Dataset Description :
 This dataset Consists of 2 parts for each of the two required tasks(classification & recognition).
-Part A) Product Classification Data
-The Dataset for the classification part has 20 different products where each product has training folder and validation folder, the number of training images for each product ranges from (6-11 images), while the number of validation images for each product ranges from (1-3 images).
+Part A) Product Classification Data: The Dataset for the classification part has 20 different products where each product has training folder and validation folder, the number of training images for each product ranges from (6-11 images), while the number of validation images for each product ranges from (1-3 images).
-  ➔In Part 1 classification, you should train the model using all the training images belonging to the 20 different     product classes.
-You should also report the validation accuracy on all the validation images.
-So, you should         concatenate the validation sets from the 20 folders in this part.
-Part B) Product Verification/Recognition.
-The Dataset for the Verification/Recognition part has 60 different products, where each product has number of images ranging from (6-14).
+Product Verification/Recognition: The Dataset for the Verification/Recognition part has 60 different products, where each product has number of images ranging from (6-14).
 Since here the task is one/few shot learning thus the validation folders are totally different from the training folders where the first 40 product are considered the training data, and the remaining 20 products are considered the validation data.
-  ➔In Part 2, you should train the model using all the training images belonging to the 40 different product           classes for one/few shot learning task. and you should validate the model performance on the 20 unseen products      in the validation folders.
-You should also report the validation accuracy.